Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 </label>
 ```

-This solution looks very easy and as such is tempting: it doesn't only solve our requirement, but it also enlarges the clickable area of the label for mouse and touch screen users (clicking on the label places the focus into its control).
+This solution looks very easy and as such is tempting: it does not only solve our requirement, but it also enlarges the clickable area of the label for mouse and touch screen users (clicking on the label places the focus into its control).

 [Example](_examples/additional-content-in-form-labels)